-- a.
-If the parties reach an agreement during the FCS session and both parties are self-represented, the counselor may prepare a written agreement that will be approved and signed by the parties and filed with the court. - b.
-If the parties do not reach an agreement during the FCS session, the counselor will submit a comprehensive written report to the court that includes, but is not limited to, a custody and visitation recommendation and the reasons for the recommendation. - 2.
-Court's Consideration of Report.
-Absent timely evidentiary objections, the entire FCS report will be considered by the court and may be used as a basis for the court's order. - C. Subpoena Process.
-As employees of the Superior Court, witness subpoenas for FCS counselors, are governed by Government Code, sections 68097.1 and 68097.2, including the subpoenaing party's obligation for all statutory fees and salary reimbursements. - 1.
-Counselor's Availability and Service of Process.
+a.
+If the parties reach an agreement during the FCS session and both parties are self-represented, the counselor may prepare a written agreement that will be approved and signed by the parties and filed with the court.

+b.
+If the parties do not reach an agreement during the FCS session, the counselor will submit a comprehensive written report to the court that includes, but is not limited to, a custody and visitation recommendation and the reasons for the recommendation.

+2. Court's Consideration of Report.
+Absent timely evidentiary objections, the entire FCS report will be considered by the court and may be used as a basis for the court's order.
+If objections are sustained as to any portion of the report, the matter may be continued to allow parties to subpoen the courselor to testify.

+C. Subpoena Process.
+As employees of the Superior Court, witness subpoenas for FCS counselors, are governed by Government Code, sections 68097.1 and 68097.2, including the subpoenaing party's obligation for all statutory fees and salary reimbursements.

+1. Counselor's Availability and Service of Process.
 Before serving the subpoena, the party must first contact FCS to confirm the counselor's availability on the scheduled hearing date and time.
-After confirmation of the counselor's availability, FCS must be served with the subpoena at least 10 calendar days before the hearing along with the required fee deposit.
+After confirmation of the counselor's availability, FCS must be served with the subpoena at least ten10 calendar days before the hearing along with the required fee deposit.